 (and it will be wet – you will walk through the rain and step a puddle among the cobblestones)

 Paris is an endurance event.
 Our town of Chicago is a great destination, but there are many areas which we have not discovered.
-For some reason, when we enter Paris we take the challenge to explore every corner of the Louvre, the depths of the sewers, the remote cottages of Versailles; it’s a bonafide trek.
+For some reason, when we enter Paris we take the challenge to explore every corner of the Louvre, the depths of the sewers, the remote cottages of Versailles; it’s a bonafide expedition.

 Bob Shoes (2011) fine walking shoes of leather